shivashant25/Sentinel-with-XDR/labguide/part-01/lab09.md

 1. click the left menu and click on **Getting started**

 1. On the **Getting Started** page, under the **Upgrade** tab, make sure your subscription is selected, and then select the **Upgrade** button at the bottom of the page.
 Wait for 2-5 minutes to complete it takes time.

 1. In the left menu for Microsoft Defender for Cloud, under Management, select **Environment settings**.

-1. Select the **"MOC HOL XXXX"** subscription (or equivalent name in your Language).
+1. Select the subscription (or equivalent name in your Language).

 1. Review the Azure resources that are now protected with the Defender for Cloud plans.